 Parts of a URL

 A Uniform Resource Locator (URL) is a unique web address that enables internet users to locate a specific website or online protocol without having to know its IP address.
-While a URL might seem like an insignificant detail when creating a website, its structuring can reveal a lot about a website’s potential user experience.
-If it’s hard to read, too long, too complex or suggests an unsecure connection, that alone may send a visitor to hit the “Back” button.
+While a URL might seem like an insignificant detail when planning how to.make a website and the makeup of its site infrastructure, its structuring can reveal a lot about a website’s potential user experience.
+If it’s hard to read, too long, too complex or suggests an insecure connection, that alone may send a visitor to hit the “Back” button.

 What are the parts of a URL?